MichaelZaslavsky/social-event-manager/README.md

 # social-event-manager
-A project for leaning purposes built by Michael Zaslavsky
+A project for leaning purposes built by Michael Zaslavsky.

 <!-- TABLE OF CONTENTS -->
 <details open="open">